sabnzbd/sabctools/README.md

 ## Non-blocking SSL-socket reading
 When Python reads data from a non-blocking SSL socket, it is limited to receiving 16K data at once.
 This module implements a patched version that can read as much data is available at once.
 For more details, see the [cpython pull request](https://github.com/python/cpython/pull/31492).

+## Marking files as sparse
+Uses Windows specific system calls to mark files as sparse and set the desired size.
+On other platforms the same is achieved by calling `truncate`.

 # Installing